As a member of the Etsy affiliate program and an Amazon Associate, I earn from qualifying purchases.

 Where the Red Fern Grows by Wilson Rawls

 You know how sometimes you just want to drink tea and read a book and sob until you get the hiccups?
 No?
 Just me then?
-Well, if there happens to be one other person out there for whom emotional wreckage is their jam, this is the dog lover book for you.
-My step-dad gave me this in the first grade in a desperately un-age-appropriate bonding attempt and I remember it emotionally devastating me, but in like the BEST way.
-This book kicked off a life-long obsession with books that kick me right in the feels and no list of books for dog lovers would be complete without it.
+Well, if there is one other person out there for whom emotional wreckage is their jam, this is the dog lover book for you.
+My step-dad gave me this in the first grade in a desperately un-age-appropriate bonding attempt.
+I remember it emotionally devastating me, but in like the BEST way.
+This book kicked off a life-long obsession with books that kick me right in the feels.
+No list of books for dog lovers would be complete without it.

 Fifteen Dogs by André Alexis